Shubham1965/InverseKinematics7dof/ReadMe.md

 View the complete algorithm here - [Inverse Kinematics Algorithm ](doc/Inverse_Kinematics.pdf)

-> Damping factor $\lambda$, and the secondary objective gain $\alpha$ plays a crucial role in convergence.
-They act as a parameter set that needs to be further tuned in order to converge within 50 iterations.
-Further refinement would be on how to change these parameters to find the optimal deviation on angles and quickly converge to the optimal configuration
+> Initial $q_{seed}$, the damping factor $\lambda$, and the secondary objective gain $\alpha$ plays a crucial role in convergence.
+They act as a parameter set that needs to be further tuned in order to converge within stipulated amount of iterations.
+Further refinement would be on how to change these parameters to find the optimal deviation on angles and quickly converge to the optimal configuration within the iteration limits.